Mikiyas-Teshome/favioriteBettingPrediction/README.md

 # FavoriteBettingPrediction

-Welcome to the FavoriteBettingPrediction repository!
+Welcome to the Favorite Betting Prediction App!
 This project is a comprehensive mobile application designed to provide accurate and well-informed betting tips.
 Developed using Flutter for the frontend and NestJS for the backend, the app ensures a seamless user experience with real-time updates, comprehensive match analyses, and user-friendly features.

 ## Table of Contents